Ropa vieja

+Origins

 The dish's origins appear to have first arisen among the Sephardic Jews of the Iberian Peninsula, as a slow-cooked stew that was prepared to be eaten over the course of a traditionally observed Shabbat, a kind of cholent called "handrajos" (similar to the Spanish word "andrajos").
-Eventually this dish spread to North Africa and to the Canary Islands of Spain.
+Eventually this dish spread to North Africa and to the Canary Islands.

 The dish is believed to have been brought to the Americas by immigrants from the Canary Islands and was first reported to have been cooked in Cuba in 1857, but today is well known as a Cuban national dish.